 Howlett experimented with instantaneous photography to capture movement, which contributed to his production of photographs with a 21st century documentary feel.
 Within one year he photographed the largest moveable object on Earth and experimented with photo microscopy, combining camera with microscope to capture the minute detail of an insect.

 Royal Academy artist William Powell Frith requested his help in providing photographic views of Epsom racecourse for “The Derby Day”, now on display at Tate Britain.
 In 1856 he produced a publication addressing concerns about print deterioration in “On the Various Methods of Printing Photographic Pictures Upon Paper with Suggestions for their Preservation”.

-His final months included a visit to the French city of Rouen to photograph its Flamboyant Gothic architecture using a new orthographic lens.
-Later, he again collaborated with astronomer Warren de la Rue, this time in the production of stereoscopic images showing the moon in 3D for the first time.
-This was displayed on 12th November 1858, he died 20 days later.
+Howlett’s final months included a visit to the French city of Rouen to photograph its Flamboyant Gothic architecture using a new orthographic lens.
+Later, he collaborated with astronomer Warren De la Rue in the production of ground breaking stereoscopic images showing the moon in 3D.
+These were displayed on 12th November 1858, he died 20 days later.

 Robert Howlett’s death certificate indicates his cause of death as typhoid fever at the age of 27, one year after taking his portrait of Brunel, and was buried at his father’s church of St Peter and St Paul, Wendling, Norfolk.
 Two weeks later his “fellow labourer” Thomas Frederick Hardwich wrote a long, sincere obituary in The Photographic Journal, deeply lamenting the unexpected passing of his close friend.